SSA Online Video Hearings

 - If you are not signed into a MS Teams account and join as a guest, when you select the Click Here to Join the Meeting link you will need to enter your full name then select [Join Now] or [Join Meeting] depending on your device.
 You will see a message stating that someone in the meeting should let you in soon which means you have entered the lobby.
 If you can reach the meeting lobby, your device is setup to join your video hearing on the scheduled date.

-This is an example of what you may see when joining from the MS Teams application as a guest on a mobile device:
+These examples show what you may see when joining from the MS Teams application as a guest on a mobile device:

 You can end your test session by closing the meeting.